Davis Brody Bond | NYC

 In 2011, Spacesmith formed an alliance with Davis Brody Bond, one of the nation’s leading architectural design firms.
 This unique partnership provides both entities with additional resources to deliver architecture and design services across a wide range of sectors.
 The two firms are aligned under one roof in New York City to strengthen and expand creative boundaries.

 Headquartered in New York and with offices in Washington, DC and São Paulo, Davis Brody Bond is led by five partners: Steven M. Davis, William H. Paxson, Carl F. Krebs, Christopher K. Grabe, and David K. Williams.
-They direct an experienced senior staff of architects and designers with project management and technical expertise.
-The leadership of Davis Brody Bond blends their individual sector expertise in a collaborative process to provide holistic solutions to our clients' design challenges.

 Davis Brody Bond is known for innovative solutions to complex design challenges.
 Their work encompasses cultural facilities, academic, civic, corporate, industrial and residential buildings.
 The firm’s extraordinary contributions to the field of architecture have been recognized by more than 200 major design awards and honors, including the American Institute of Architects Firm Award, the highest honor given to an architectural practice and the 2000 Presidential Award for Design Excellence.
 Our work is regularly published in the national and international design press.